 I’m just going to come out and say it.
 I’m sick and tired of the lack of availability of vegan products in the current marketplace.
 Don’t get me wrong.
-I don’t find it difficult being vegan.
+I don’t find it difficult being a vegan.
 But it would be nice to have more options at my fingertips when shopping.

-In almost two years of being vegan, I’ve longed for more ethical businesses.
+In almost two years living a vegan lifestyle, I’ve longed for more ethical businesses.
 In my day job, I work in a mall, so naturally, I’m exposed to retail and consumer buying behaviour on a daily basis.

 Surely I’m not the only one wishing that there was an amazing cruelty-free gelato bar to rival all of the dairy-based ones?
 Or fashion retailers that only stock timeless garments that are ethically sourced and made?

 I always imagine a world where ethical businesses are more readily accessible to the general public.
 I wonder then what people would opt to buy if they had a choice?
 McDonald’s drive-through vs Vegan Burger drive-through?
 Wouldn’t that be interesting?

 While these are my opinions through my personal experiences, statistics are showing that veganism is on the rise.
 Below shows the growth of search engine traffic for veganism and vegetarianism between 2009 and 2013.
 No doubt it has continued to climb steadily as veganism is becoming somewhat mainstream.

 Image source: Wikipedia